ccheng91/rsh_connectivity/r_scripts/t2_occupancy/README.md

 Last modified: ___2017-Nov-15___

-### Task2: Occupancy MOdels
+### Task2: Occupancy Models

 I will use occupancy models to predict occupancy across the study area using quantitative camera trap data.
+Here I provide results from occupancy models for the following species and functional groups:
+- Coyote
+- Cougar
+- Black-tailed deer
+- Elk
+- Bear
+- Herbivores
+- Carnivores

 ## Methods
 I will use `unmarked` to estimate species occupancy.